sashidhar-joganna/playaround/ReadMe.txt

     - Find Pet by ID
     - Delete Pet by ID
 See the scripts for postman in folder "Postman Collections" with test validations done on the each of the response for these API calls

+The setting of a CICD pipeline for running the tests using Jenkins is still pending as it ran into exceptions.
+Further investigation needs to be performed